msantanap/msantanap.github.io/_pages/cv.md

 **Under Review**
 * Lopez, S., **Santana Palacios**, M., Perdomo, V., Perez-Barbosa, D., Vega, J., Kisner, J., & Adriazola-Steil, C. On speed management, public health, and risky behaviors: examining the (side)effects of automated speed enforcement cameras on traffic crashes and injuries in Bogotá, Colombia.
 Revised and Resubmit to _Transportation Research Record: Journal of the Transportation Research Board_
-* Kapatsila, B., **Santana Palacios**, M., Grisé, E., & El-Geneidy, A. Resolving the accessibility dilemma: Comparing cumulative and gravity-based measures of accessibility in eight Canadian cities.
-Under review in the _Journal of Transport Geography_

 **Dissertation**